NaiqiangLu/MHWs_SCS_Phytoplankton_biomass_sizes/README.md

 2. Select the desired branch.
 3. Browse or download the MATLAB scripts associated with that module.

-Each branch contains the complete MATLAB codes required to reproduce the corresponding analyses in this study.
+Each branch contains the complete MATLAB codes required to reproduce the corresponding analyses presented in this study.

 ---

 # Software Requirements

-The codes were developed and tested using
+The codes were developed and tested using:

 - MATLAB R2024b